ericrosenbrown/spotils/README.md

 3) '8' to navigate to anchor pose in seed frame

 ### APPROACH FIDUCIAL ###
-First, build a map of the environment following the instructions before.
-Then, run the following command, with --path pointing to your downloaded map and --fiducial being the number of the fiducial you want
+First, build a map of the environment following the instructions before (make sure to do anchor optimization).
+Then, run the following command, with --path pointing to your downloaded map and --fiducial being the number of the fiducial you want.
+Currently, this code only produces the position and rotation of the robot in the seed frame, I will connect this code shortly to automatically navigate as well.
 ```
 python approach_fiducials.py --path ./maps/cit121/downloaded_graph/ --fiducial 523
 ```